 If you have very little or no window space in your office, existing overhead fluorescent lighting may provide enough light for your plants.

 If you find they need more light, investing in a standalone desk lamp with a fluorescent bulb or a grow light bulb will help.

 Many offices are equipped with fluorescent ceiling lights that stay on 24/7.
-This type of lighting can be ideal for plants that have low-to-medium lighting requirements.
+This type of lighting can be ideal for low-to-medium lighting requirements.

-Umbrella plants grow quite happily under overhead fluorescent lighting, as do Peace Lilies, Lucky bamboo, English Ivy, Ferns, Ficus trees, philodendrons and Aloe vera plants.
+Umbrella plants grow quite happily under overhead fluorescent lighting, as do Peace Lilies, Lucky bamboo, English Ivy, Ferns, Ficus trees, philodendrons and Aloe vera.

 Plants can do well with fluorescent lighting 24/7; however, they prefer to have about 12 hours of darkness or low light daily.
-For a happier plant, add a timer to turn your desk lamp off and on at pre-set intervals.
+For happier growth, add a timer to turn your desk lamp off and on at pre-set intervals.

 Only ten percent of the energy used by an incandescent bulb is emitted as light.
 Ninety percent is emitted as heat, so plants needing lots of light (e.g. tropical plants) would be cooked alive by enough incandescent lighting to supply their need for light.